oneofthezombies/distributed-worker-demo/README.md

 ![Sequence diagram](/images/sequence_diagram.svg)

-## What Technologies Were Used?
+## What Technologies Are Used?

-This demo was built with TypeScript (Node.js), the HTTP protocol, and PostgreSQL.
+This demo is built with TypeScript (Node.js), the HTTP protocol, and PostgreSQL.
 Here's why I decided to use each of them.

 ### Why TypeScript?